phoenixbf/aton/README.md

 # Publications
 Main reference of the framework (open access) is:

-Fanini, B., Ferdani, D., Demetrescu, E., Berto, S., & d’Annibale, E. (2021).
+*Fanini, B., Ferdani, D., Demetrescu, E., Berto, S., & d’Annibale, E. (2021).
 [ATON: An Open-Source Framework for Creating Immersive, Collaborative and Liquid Web-Apps for Cultural Heritage](https://www.mdpi.com/2076-3417/11/22/11062).
-Applied Sciences, 11(22), 11062.
+Applied Sciences, 11(22), 11062.*

-While [here](http://osiris.itabc.cnr.it/aton/index.php/publications/) you can find a complete list of publications where ATON (including previous versions) was employed.
+You can find [here](http://osiris.itabc.cnr.it/aton/index.php/publications/) a complete list of publications where ATON was employed.

 # Contribute
 You are more than welcome to contribute to the project by spotting bugs/issues and providing code or solutions through pull requests to fix or improve ATON functionalities.
 Get in touch here, on the [telegram open-group](https://t.me/ATON_Framework) or through the other channels.